 Eco-printing on paper is a fun and easy way to introduce children to the wonders of natural dyeing or to get started with it yourself.
 Here’s a tutorial for one particular method, using autumn leaves.
-Autumn leaves print particularly well because they are high in tannins and carotenoid and anthocyanin pigments, which will all give colour.
-But you could also try this process with any leaves you have around you (results will obviously vary).
+Autumn leaves print particularly well because they are high in tannins and carotenoid and anthocyanin pigments, which all give colour.
+But you could also try this process at any time of year, with any leaves that you have around you (results will obviously vary).

 - Strips of watercolour paper

 - Wood blocks or tiles to press the paper between

 - Autumn leaves- especially red and purple.
 I used maple, liquidambar and claret ash

 Fold your paper into a concertina booklet, slightly smaller than the blocks or tiles you are using.
 Wet it lightly, then arrange the leaves on each page.